-Codfish Island (Whenuahou) is an island off Stewart Island.
+Whenua Hou/Codfish Island is off the north-west coast of Stewart Island.
 Kākāpō have been relocated there to protect them from predators.

 Ulva Island, the largest island in Paterson Inlet/Whaka ā Te Wera – a large inlet south of Oban – has been a scenic reserve since 1892.

 Ruapuke Island, north-east of Stewart Island, thrived in the early 1800s as a centre for Ngāi Tahu leader Tūhawaki.
 Johann Wohlers ran a Lutheran mission station there from 1844 to 1885.
 No one lives there in the 2000s.